csheldonhess/dat-119-2020-spring/README.md

-# Some of the lessons and files for DAT-119, Python 1, Fall 2019
+# Some of the lessons and files for DAT-119, Python 1, Spring 2020

 ## Table of contents: